VitaliyKh/task2/README.md

 * Utilize the [HtmlWebpackPlugin](https://webpack.js.org/plugins/html-webpack-plugin/) to copy `ui/src/index.html` to the `ui/dist` directory, ensuring that the HTML file is included in the build output.
 * Use [CopyWebpackPlugin](https://webpack.js.org/plugins/copy-webpack-plugin/) to copy `ui/src/style.css` to the `ui/dist/css` directory, maintaining the specified subfolder for organization.

-To build the application with `Webpack`, execute the following commands from your terminal
+To build the application with `Webpack`, execute the following commands from your terminal:

 ```bash
 cd ui